 When it comes to boosting your testosterone levels, most people choose to use dietary supplements to aid them in their journey.
 In the world of supplements, it might seem like everything needs to sound complicated and fancy.
-In fact, I’m willing to bet that you’ve probably seen ads targeted towards a variety of different demographics, hawking the latest, most innovative new supplements that just sound like every other supplement you’ve heard of.
+In fact, I’m willing to bet that you’ve probably seen ads targeted towards a variety of different demographics, hawking the latest, most innovative, new supplements — that really just sound like every other supplement you’ve heard of.

 So maybe it’s time to simplify.

 The truth is, some of the most basic minerals can actually be suited to what you’re trying to accomplish nutritionally or physically.
 Vitamin and mineral-based nutritive supplements are becoming increasingly popular as their benefits are discovered and popularized in the fitness world.

 One such ingredient that can serve to boost your testosterone is copper.
 Not only does it serve as an LH stimulator and subsequent testosterone booster, but it can also counteract the negative effects of other popular testosterone supplements (read on to find out which ones specifically) while synergistically helping other nutrients expand their benefits.

 Why Is Copper Important Anyway?

 So what does copper do exactly?
 And more specifically, what does it have to do with testosterone at all?